abinit/abinit/doc/tutorial/eph4zpr.md

 Note **that the directory with the input files must be located in the same working directory** in which you will be executing the tutorial.

-The Abipy script used to perform the prelimiary calculations is available here.
+The |AbiPy| script used to perform the prelimiary calculations is available here.
 Note that AbiPy does not supports MultiDatasets so each directory corresponds to a single calculation.
 In particular, all the DFPT task are in

 To produce these files, we used the experimental parameters for hexagonal $MgB_2$ (a = 5.8317 and c/a= 1.1419) and norm-conserving pseudopotentials with an energy cutoff [[ecut]] of 60 Ry.